-The Resolution permits the Authority to issue Additional Bonds pursuant to a Series Resolution without Bondholder consent and further permits the Authority to take a wide range of actions in connection with its administration of the Trust Assets without either an amendment or supplement to the Resolution or Bondholder consent, but requires that the Authority satisfy certain other conditions prior to undertaking, or in conjunction with, certain such actions.
-Certain of these actions are conditioned upon delivery by the Authority to each Nationally Recognized Rating Agency of Rating Agency Notice, including: (i) issuance of Additional Bonds (including Subordinated Bonds) or other subordinated liens or indebtedness; (ii) any extension of the period during which sale proceeds of Issue J Bonds, or during which otherwise available Revenues, may be applied to finance Issue J Loans; (iii) change in the Parity Ratio level at which assets may be released from the Issue J General Resolution; (iv) entry into Hedge Agreements; (v) reduction in the Reserve Fund Requirement; (vi) any sale or transfer of Issue J Loans from the Issue J General Resolution for a price that is less than par plus accrued interest or if the aggregate outstanding principal amount to be sold or transferred, along with all previous sales or transfers, exceeds ten percent of the aggregate original principal amount or, if applicable, accreted value of all Issue J Loans originated prior to that date; (vii) certain changes to the terms and conditions of Issue J Loans; (viii) changes in the Servicer or certain changes in Service Agreement terms and conditions; (ix) any substitution or replacement of the Trustee; (x) post-issuance entry into any investment agreements; (xi) certain redemption elections; and (xii) any amendments to the Resolution.
-The Resolution requirements applicable to certain permitted actions may also include delivery to the Trustee of a Projection of Revenues, but do not condition the implementation of such actions upon any response, or absence thereof, by any Nationally Recognized Rating Agency.
-Such actions include: (i) issuance of Additional Bonds; (ii) sales or transfers of Issue J Loans other than Defaulted Education Loans; (iii) certain changes to the terms and conditions of Issue J Loans; (iv) certain redemption elections; (v) change in the Parity Ratio level at which assets may be released from the Issue J General Resolution; and (vi) certain payments to the Trustee.
-The Resolution further requires that the Authority make any such Rating Agency Notice publicly available in the manner applicable to post-issuance disclosures under Rule 15c2-12 as promulgated by the Securities and Exchange Commission See "RISK FACTORS - Redemption of Bonds" "- Certain Actions May Be Permitted Without Bondholder Approval" and "- Effect of Ratings," "APPENDIX B - DEFINITIONS OF CERTAIN TERMS - Nationally Recognized Rating Agency," "- Projection of Revenues" and "- Rating Agency Notice," "APPENDIX C - SUMMARY OF CERTAIN PROVISIONS OF THE RESOLUTION - Additional Bonds," "- Notice to Nationally Recognized Rating Agencies" and "- Projection of Revenues," and "APPENDIX E - PROPOSED FORM OF CONTINUING DISCLOSURE AGREEMENT."
+The Resolution requires that the Authority satisfy certain conditions prior to undertaking certain actions.
+These requirements include: (i) satisfaction of the Rating Agency Condition as to each Nationally Recognized Rating Agency prior to the issuance of Additional Bonds; (ii) the requirement of Prior Rating Agency Notice and satisfaction of the Rating Agency Condition as to S&P prior to any change in the level at which assets may be released from the Issue I General Resolution, certain derivative transactions, certain changes to the Capitalized Interest Account Requirement or to the Reserve Fund Requirement, any sale or transfer of Issue I Loans from the Issue I General Resolution for a price that is less than par plus accrued interest or if the aggregate outstanding principal amount to be sold or transferred, along with all previous sales or transfers, exceeds ten percent of the aggregate original principal amount or, if applicable, accreted value of all Issue I Loans originated prior to that date, certain changes to the terms and conditions of Issue I Loans and changes in the Servicer; and (iii) satisfying the requirement for Prior Rating Agency Notice prior to any substitution or replacement of the Trustee, certain amendments to the Resolution, extension of a period during which sale proceeds of Issue I Bonds or during which otherwise available Revenues may be applied to finance Issue I Loans, and any reduction of the amount of sale proceeds to be applied to finance Issue I Loans during a particular period.

+The Resolution requirements applicable to certain permitted actions may also include delivery to the Trustee of a Projection of Revenues.
+Such actions include: (i) issuance of Additional Bonds; (ii) sales or transfers of Issue I Loans other than Defaulted Education Loans; (iii) certain changes to the terms and conditions of Issue I Loans; (iv) certain redemption elections; and (v) change in the Parity Ratio level.
+The Resolution further requires that the Authority make any such Rating Agency Notice publicly available in the manner applicable to post-issuance disclosures under Rule 15c2-12 as promulgated by the Securities and Exchange Commission.
+See "INVESTMENT CONSIDERATIONS - Redemption of Bonds," "- Certain Actions May Be Permitted Without Bondholder Approval" and "- Effect of Ratings," "APPENDIX B - DEFINITIONS OF CERTAIN TERMS - Nationally Recognized Rating Agency," "- Projection of Revenues" and "- Rating Agency Notice," "APPENDIX C - SUMMARY OF CERTAIN PROVISIONS OF THE RESOLUTION - Additional Bonds," "- Notice to Nationally Recognized Rating Agencies" and "- Projection of Revenues," and "APPENDIX E - PROPOSED FORM OF CONTINUING DISCLOSURE AGREEMENT."

-Series 2011 Capitalized Interest Account
+Capitalized Interest Account

-The Series Resolution establishes a Series 2011 Capitalized Interest Account, which is to be initially funded in the amount of \$9,400,000.
-The projected remaining balances of the Series 2011 Capitalized Interest Account after currently anticipated applications are as follows:
+The Resolution establishes a Series 2014 Capitalized Interest Account, which is expected to be funded in the amount of \$4,408,902.50 upon completion of the initial deposit of proceeds of the Offered Bonds.